serivesmejia/EOCV-Sim/README.md

 # Installation

-No complicated setup is required, straight up importing the project into Intellij IDEA:
+No complicated setup is required, straight up importing the project into IntelliJ IDEA:

 1) **Download & install the Java Development Kit if you haven't already:**<br/><br/>
       JDK 13 is the most tested with the Sim, but any JDK > 8 will probably work fine.<br/>